5 Reasons Why Your PPC Leads Are Not Converting

 - How long does it take for sales to contact an initial lead?

+- Are there any pain points discussed between sales and an initial lead?

-This is a more strategic concept that really doesn’t have anything to do with PPC, but the business as a whole.
+This is a more strategic conversation that really doesn’t have anything to do with PPC, but the business as a whole.

-Do you know your client’s average sales cycle timeline?
+Do you know your client’s or business’s average sales cycle timeline?

-More importantly: have you ever asked your client how they have gotten to that conclusion?
+More importantly: have you ever asked the sales team how they reached that conclusion?

-I’ve seen this disconnect far too often in clients:
+I’ve seen this disconnect far too often working both as an agency marketer and in-house practitioner:

 Sales cycle timelines are more based on assumptions than actual data!

+As PPC managers, data is king when it comes to making decisions.

+So, sales cycle timelines that aren’t based on actual data sound crazy, right?

-The problem with not knowing a company’s average sales cycle can be a detriment to any PPC program.
+The problem with not knowing a company’s average sales cycle can be a detriment to any PPC program, but not due to the PPC program itself.

 Let’s break down an example here.

-- PPC program is expected to bring in 50 leads per month.
-Current results are hitting these goals.

-- The assumed sales cycle is 30 days.
+In this example, a PPC program is meeting its goal of 50 leads per month.
+The assumed sales cycle timeline communicated is 30 days.

-- One month later, the client says leads aren’t converting and threatens to take away marketing budget (or worse, find another agency).

-The outcome of this discovery: this doesn’t have anything to do with PPC (again).
+30 days later, the sales team blames marketing that the leads aren’t converting into paying customers.

+As the PPC manager, you dig in right away to try to find the root cause of the issue:

+The fact that leads aren’t converting after 30 days is not necessarily a PPC problem.
+The user is likely one-third or halfway through their buying journey!

-Now that there’s a data-driven model, where do you go from here?
+Now that there’s actual data behind the sales cycle timeline, where do you go from here?

 The key is to reset expectations in the PPC program.
 For example:

-- If a PPC program brings in 50 leads one month, the actual conclusion of quality leads won’t be known until 60-90 days after
+- If a PPC program brings in 50 leads in one month, the actual conclusion of quality leads won’t be known until 60-90 days after

-- If a client is asked to increase budget by 50% overnight, the volume of leads will likely increase.
+- If a client is asked to increase the budget by 50% overnight, the volume of leads will likely increase.
 That doesn’t mean the sales cycle timeline speeds up as well.

 This section is in direct correlation with point #1.

-There will always be a responsibility transfer from Marketing to Sales.
+There will always be a responsibility transfer from marketing to sales.

+In this case, marketing’s role is to bring in qualified leads.
+The sales role is to convert them to customers within 90 days on average.

-The key is to set realistic expectations with each team.
-More importantly, communicate results, and often.
+The other key is to set realistic expectations with the sales team.
+More importantly, communicate results – and often.

-3. Sometimes, Budget Is the Main Issue
+3. Sometimes, Budget Is The Main Issue

-When was the last time your client audited their unqualified leads?
+When was the last time an audit was performed on unqualified leads?

 I recently went through this exercise with a client.
 We looked specifically at PPC leads because the team was told they were unqualified.